fallen-icarus/cardano-loans/README.md

 7. The borrower's credit history.
 8. The lender's loan history.

-`Cardano-Loans` supports all of these queries.
+`cardano-loans` supports all of these queries.
 To see example responses for all these queries, check out the [GettingStarted](GettingStarted.md).

 ### Trustless p2p Negotiations